The importance of a building quote

 The foundation of a successful home construction project lies with a detailed construction quote and resulting contract.
 Clarifying, via a quote to the homeowner, the project scope, specifications, costs and timeline reduces payment delays and unfortunate disagreements.
 The use of a building quote template leads to a higher level of customer service without becoming a time-waster for builder.

 Properly defining the scope, specifications and costs requires a detailed itemization of labor costs and material charges.
 Custom home builders struggle finding the time to do this administrative work.
 This work competes with the need to be on the job site.
 However, smart builders have found an answer to producing the written document that the prospective client expects.
 They use construction management software and an associated building quote template to quote more work and win more contracts.

-Moreover, the National Association of Home Builders (NAHB) suggests charging a fair price for quoting a job.
+Moreover, it’s important to remember to charge a fair price for bidding for quoting a job.
 With this in mind, many builders can easily cover the cost of cloud-based construction management software.
 In the best cases, the software, for one monthly charge, offers a full suite of management tools.
 This set of tools goes beyond just offering a building quote template to include project scheduling, documentation and invoicing.
 So, the upfront investment benefits the entire project – from quote, contract agreement and signature to final invoice.

 Advantages of a building quote template

 A powerful feature of modern, cloud-based construction management software is the ability to create home building quoting templates.
 These templates offer a detailed breakdown that you can use over and over again.
 Using easy-to-use software, you can create a building quote template for all the different home construction projects you perform.